Mark Carroll (rugby league)

-Biography
+Early life

 Carroll was born in Greystanes, New South Wales on 26 February 1967.
 He started out playing junior rugby league football for the Penrith Panthers.

 Playing career

 Carroll was a member of the Penrith Panthers 1987 reserve grade premiers.
-He played in three seasons of first grade at Penrith between 1987–1989.
+He played in three seasons of first grade at Penrith between 1987 and 1989.

 Carroll found immediate success after moving to South Sydney Rabbitohs in 1990, earning him a surprise selection as a reserve for the one-off Test against France at Parkes, New South Wales (having not yet played at State of Origin level).
 At the end of the 1990 NSWRL season, he went on the 1990 Kangaroo tour of Great Britain and France but made only six appearances due to a knee injury.
-He played with South Sydney Rabbitohs for four seasons between 1990–1993.
+He played with South Sydney Rabbitohs for four seasons between 1990 and 1993.

 Carroll moved to Manly-Warringah Sea Eagles in 1994, but despite being a shadow player for New South Wales and the Australian Test team, he failed to make a second Kangaroo Tour at the end of the year.

 Carroll's representative career gained a boost with the Super League split in 1995 when he won a belated NSW jersey.